-Under normal market conditions, the Fund will invest worldwide in a Portfolio of (i) debt obligations and other income-producing securities and instruments of any type and credit quality and with varying maturities and related derivative instruments, and (ii) real estate-related investments.
-PIMCO initially intends to focus on: (i) residential mortgage credit; (ii) commercial real estate credit; (iii) corporate credit, including high yield securities and bank loans, (iv) emerging market debt, and (v) asset backed securities and other credit opportunities.
+Under normal market conditions, the Fund invests worldwide in a Portfolio of (i) debt obligations and other incomeproducing securities and instruments of any type and credit quality and with varying maturities and related derivative instruments, and (ii) real estate-related investments.
+PIMCO focuses on: (i) residential mortgage credit; (ii) commercial real estate credit; (iii) corporate credit, including high yield securities and bank loans, (iv) emerging market debt, and (v) asset backed securities and other credit opportunities.